CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 5. For the Template: Select Web Application
 6. Application server: Click new
 7. From TomEE Server, browse to your TomEE home directory and select OK.
 Mine looks like this: /Applications/apache-tomee-plus-9.0.0-M8
-8. Java, Maven, JUNit should be checked.
+8. Java and Maven should be checked.
 9. Set your group to ds
 10. Your artifact should already be set to HelloWorld.
 11. Project SDK: 17